ucdavisdatalab/workshop_intermediate_python/_sources/chapters/05_viz.md

 Plotting a curve or function can make it much easier to understand and explain its behavior.
 For this case study, suppose you want to make a visualization that shows how the area of overlap between two different probability density functions is a measure of how similar they are.
-They should have have some overlap, but not too much.
+They should have some overlap, but not too much.
 The color palette should be UC blue (`#1a3f68`) and gold (`#e6c257`) to match the rest of your presentation.

 :::{note}
 A *probability density function* is a function that shows how likely different